Cellie0320/personal_expense_tracker/backend/README.md

 ## Backend Overview

-The backend of the Personal Expense Tracker application is built using PHP and MySQL.
+The backend of the ZARWISE application is built using PHP and MySQL.
 It handles user authentication, expense management, and data retrieval for various functionalities.
 The backend interacts with the database through PDO (PHP Data Objects) to ensure secure and efficient database operations.

 ### Security Considerations:
 - **Password Hashing:** Passwords are hashed using `password_hash` before storing in the database.